A Genuine Tong Funeral

-A Genuine Tong Funeral is an album by vibraphonist Gary Burton featuring compositions by Carla Bley recorded in 1967 and released on the RCA label in 1968.
+A Genuine Tong Funeral is an album by vibraphonist Gary Burton featuring compositions by Carla Bley, recorded in 1967 and released on the RCA label in 1968.
 It features Burton with Bley herself on keyboards and conducting an expanded ensemble consisting of trumpeter Michael Mantler, trombonist Jimmy Knepper, tenor saxophonist Gato Barbieri, soprano saxophonist Steve Lacy, baritone saxophonist Howard Johnson, guitarist Larry Coryell, bassist Steve Swallow and drummer Bob Moses.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4½ stars, stating: "One of vibraphonist Gary Burton's most intriguing recordings...
+AllMusic awarded the album 4½ stars, with Scott Yanow stating: "One of vibraphonist Gary Burton's most intriguing recordings...
 The music is dramatic, occasionally a little humorous, and a superb showcase for Gary Burton's vibes".